 The School’s advisory board provides an invaluable external perspective on the strategic direction of the School to ensure that our activities are informed by best practice and remain relevant to the communities we serve.

 Board members are drawn from leading figures in business and policy communities.
 Acting as both national and international ambassadors, they will harness opportunities for corporate engagement and identify avenues of financial support to facilitate the continuing growth and success of the School.

 Terms of Reference

 Members of the board

-Sarah Branquinho, Global External Affairs Director and of Communications (Europe & Africa), Dufry
+Sarah Branquinho, Global Diversity & Inclusion Officer, External Affairs Advisor, Dufry